Amazon PPC: Advanced Guide Written by 8-Figure Seller

 We started to drop our bids by 10% a day and experiment with more keywords.

-Applying negative keyword mining, decreasing bids, testing more keywords.
+Two weeks later, we increased our client ROI up to 2 by applying negative keyword mining, decreasing bids, and testing more keywords.

-Most of the advertisers on Amazon never heard about Amazon SKAGs.
+Most of the advertisers on Amazon never heard about Amazon single ad group campaigns.

-We find them extremely useful since you can have full control over the PPC environment.
+We find that setup to be optimal since you can have complete control over the PPC environment.

 Here is an example of a structure: